We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-For one of the lightest hitch-mounted bike racks on the market, we turn to the Kuat Beta.
-Weighing in at a feathery 14 pounds (about half of similar racks from Yakima and Thule), the Beta includes everything you need to easily carry two road, gravel, or hardtail mountain bikes.
 The sturdy horizontal arms have a max load capacity of 40 pounds per bike, the ratcheting straps do a good job of holding bikes secure, and the anti-sway hitch tightener keeps the rack from wobbling side to side.
 And perhaps best of all, the entire rack folds nearly flat for easy storage.
 Occam’s Razor often comes to mind when describing the Beta, which states: “the simplest solution is almost always the best”.
 So while we generally recommend platform-style racks over hanging models, the Kuat Beta is worth a look for weight conscious or space limited buyers.

 How it Compares

-Both the Yakima RidgeBack 2 and Thule Camber 2 are strong offerings for hanging-style racks, but neither can compare to the Kuat in terms of a lightweight hitch rack.
 First and foremost, both the RidgeBack (32 pounds) and Camber (28 pounds) weigh significantly more than the Beta (14 pounds).
 And to our surprise, the Beta actually has the highest max load capacity of 40 pounds per bike out of the three.
 We also like how the Beta is able to fold up almost flat when not in use, something that the Camber and RidgeBack simply can’t do.
 Finally, the $270 Kuat Beta is the least expensive of the three and undercuts both the Camber ($330) and RidgeBack ($400) by a significant chunk of change.
 If you’re looking for a lightweight and inexpensive two-bike hanging hitch rack, then the Kuat Beta is worth checking out.

-Shop the Kuat Beta at;
+Shop the Kuat Beta at:

 Highest Quality Bike Rack

-1UP USA Heavy Duty Double
+1UP USA Heavy Duty Double Bike Rack

 Price: $650 – $700 MSRP